 - Connect the battery charger to the power supply using the cable provided. - 2.
 The red LED (1) turns on. - 3.
-Place the battery in the charger. - If needed, wait five seconds and insert a second battery. - 5.
-The green LED (2) flashes slowly when the battery is too low, it has a steady light during recharging, and it is off when the battery is fully charged.
+Place the battery in the charger. - The green LED (2) flashes slowly during recharging and has a steady light when the battery is fully charged.